KB-GModStore/aas_doc/server/hooks/synchronisation.md

 ---
-description: You can see some hooks called when some synchronisations are performed
+description: You can see some the hooks list called when some synchronisations are performed
 ---
 # Synchronisation Functions